Professor of English, University of Calgary

 Benjamin Woo’s current research examines the working conditions and experiences of comics creators.
 This project focuses on institutional dynamics of production in the contemporary comics industry and complements the historical focus of What Were Comics?, using a combination of survey and interview methods.

 He has previously written on subculture theory, comics and graphic novels, and geek media cultures.
 With Stuart R. Poyntz and Jamie Rennie, he recently guest edited a special issue of the journal Cultural Studies which has been published as the book, Scene Thinking: Cultural Studies from the Scenes Perspective.
 His personal website offers additional information about his study of working conditions in the comics industry.

 Nick Sousanis’s current research picks up threads from his ground-breaking dissertation in comics form, Unflattening.
-Unflattening (Harvard University Press, 2015) received the American Publishers Award for Professional and Scholarly Excellence in Humanities and the Lynd Ward Prize for Best Graphic Novel, and was nominated for an Eisner Award.
+Unflattening (Harvard University Press, 2015) received the American Publishers Award for Professional and Scholarly Excellence in Humanities, the Lynd Ward Prize for Best Graphic Novel, and was nominated for an Eisner Award.
 To date, it has been translated into French, Korean, Portuguese, and Serbian.
 His work explores the interplay between drawing, perception, and thinking, and the ways in which their intersection makes comics a fertile idea-space for creative and critical practice.
 This theorizing on the form in the form will further demonstrate the utility of comics as a powerful tool for communication in the scholarly sphere.
 Sousanis has visual essays widely, including in Nature.
 A highly sought after lecturer, he has presented his work at such institutions as Duke, Stanford, UCLA, and Microsoft Research, and the National Gallery of Art, along with keynote addresses at conferences for the Visitors Studies Association’s and the International Visual Literacy Association.
 He is the lead troublemaker on the project.
 His personal website is SpinWeaveAndCut.